Human rights in Saudi Arabia: Shia Muslims

-Some people say that the rejectionists (Rafidha, i.e. Shia) are Muslims because they believe in God and his prophet, pray and fast.
+Some people say that the rejectionists (Rafidha, i.e. Shia) are Muslims because they believe in God and Muhammad, pray and fast.
 But I say they are heretics.
 They are the most vicious enemy of Muslims, who should be wary of their plots.
 They should be boycotted and expelled so that Muslims be spared their evil.

-According to Vali Nasr, al-Jibrin's sanctioning of the killing of Shia was reiterated in Wahhabi religious literature as late as 2002.

 According to a 2009 Human Rights Watch report, Shia citizens in Saudi Arabia "face systematic discrimination in religion, education, justice, and employment".